 Concurrent enrollment in the following courses is required: MLSP-4112.

 This four hour course is a study of the normal production, maturation, and function of erythrocytes, leukocytes, and platelets.
 Common disorders involving such cells will be discussed with emphasis on the pathogenic mechanisms.
 Hematologic laboratory tests and their correlations with disease states will also be examined.
 An introduction to quality control methods will also be included.
-The laboratory portion of the course emphasizing the examination of normal and abnormal blood smears with emphasis on identification of cells and their relationships to various disease processes.
+The laboratory portion of the course emphasizing the examination of portal and abnormal blood smears with emphasis on identification of cells. examination of normal and abnormal blood smears with emphasis on identification of cells and their relationships to various disease processes.
 This course is usually offered during the spring semester.

-4112 HEMATOLOGY, COAGULATION URINALYSIS AND BODY FLUIDS PRACTICUM
+4112 HEMATOLOGY, COAGULATION URINALYSIS AND BODY FLUIDS